 Memory (match game)

 Print off two copies of one flashcard board or both (depending on your preferred level of complexity) and cut out all cards.
 Place cards face down into even rows and take turns flipping over two cards at a time as if you were playing Memory or Concentration.
-This match game can be used as a material for working on pragmatic (social) language skills or as a classroom/therapy reward.
+This match game can be used as a material for working on pragmatic (social) language skills or as a classroom/therapy break.
 Whoever has tallied up the most matches is the winner!

 This is one of our favorites for groups!
-Place the cut out flashcards into a game-like stack.
+Place the cut-out flashcards into a game-like stack.
 Take turns drawing from the deck and describing the item on the card.
 There are a few ways you can do this, depending on the level of difficulty.
 One way is to state 2 to 3 describing words for the image on the card, almost like a list.
 E.g., apple pie: “sweet” and “chunky.”
 To increase the level of difficulty, generate complete sentences (oral or written), e.g., “The slice of apple pie tastes delicious.”

 Same and Different

-For this task, cut out the flashcards, and place them into a stack.
+For this task, cut out the flashcards and place them into a stack.
 Draw a card from the stack and determine one or more categories the item(s) fits into.
 If you want to incorporate this into a worksheet, keep the flashcards on the original piece(s) of paper and write the category word(s) beside the item.
 For the card leaves, it could fall into the categories: nature or things outside.

 This activity is pretty much what it sounds like - a Thanksgiving scavenger hunt!
 For this activity, don’t cut out the flashcards.
-Keep on the original page (or two if you are finding many items).
+Keep them on the original page (or two if you are finding many items).
 This way it will be easier to check off.
 If you are using this activity at home - look for the real items!
 If you are playing at school or in therapy and don’t have access to all items, print off another copy of the flashcards, cut them out, and hide them around the room.

 If you have enjoyed this free activity or some of the others on our site, we would love to hear from you!
 Share in the comments below or feel free to give us a friendly review on our Tpt page.
 Have a safe and happy start to the holiday season!